There are really only two major amusement parks/theme parks in Indiana: Holiday World and Indiana Beach. That wasn't always the case.

 More a family entertainment center than an amusement park, the center offers go-karts, mini-golf, batting cages, an arcade, and rides such as a Frog Hopper, a Himalaya, and a small Runaway Train junior coaster.

+Yes, you read that right.
+Holiday World is located in the small town of Santa Claus.
 Santa reigns dearly (see what I did there?) at his summer hangout, Holiday World, in southern Indiana.
-In addition to the Christmas themeing, the park highlights other holidays and offers the wonderful Splashin' Safari waterpark (included in admission).
+In addition to the Christmas theme, the park highlights other holidays and offers the Splashin' Safari waterpark (included in admission).
+It is one of the best water parks that is part of a theme park and rivals the best standalone water parks.
+Holiday World is especially noted for its wonderful coasters, including the huge woodie, The Voyage.
+In 2020, the park debuted Cheetah Chase, its third water coaster.

 Like Columbian Park, this is a zoo first with some great animal exhibits.
 But it does offer a few amusement rides such as a carousel, the Skyline gondola, a train, and the Kombo family coaster.
 A 4-D Theater offers animal-themed presentations.

-Indoor and outdoor family entertainment center with bumper cars, laser tag, and mini-golf.
+These are indoor and outdoor family entertainment centers with bumper cars, laser tag, and mini-golf.